-- When getting into a chair from the walker, the patient releases the walker, grasps the arms of the chair, and lowers self into the chair.
+- When getting into a chair from the walker, the patient releases the walker, grasps the arms of the chair, and lowers themself into the chair.

 - Regular—has a curved handle and provides one point of

-- Broad-based—has three or four prongs (tripod or quad cane) that provide a greater base of support than the regular
+- Broad-based—has three or four prongs (tripod or quad cane) that give a more significant base of support than the regular

-Canes provide limited support to the patient’s weak side.
-A cane should only be used by patients who are able to walk without much assistance.
-Like all assisting walking devices, canes must be properly fitted to the patient.
-The physical therapist fits the cane and gives instruction about its proper use and care.
+It is essential to realize canes provide limited support to the patient’s weak side.
+Also, a cane should only be used by patients who can walk without much assistance.
+Another critical point, like all assisting walking devices, is that the cane must be appropriately fitted to the patient.
+Finally, the physical therapist can ensure the cane is right and give instructions about its proper use and care.

-- When it is held in the stronger hand with the elbow slightly bent.
+- When it is held in the more substantial hand with the elbow slightly bent.

-- It is held in the hand opposite the weak leg.
+- It is stored in hand opposite the weak leg.

 - The rubber cap(s) is in place and replaced when worn.